Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 Claude Dubois, a 27-year-old farmer from France, reached New Orleans aboard the ship Windsor Fay out of Le Havre in May 1852.

-Théophile Dubois's succession record was filed at the St. Martinville courthouse, St. Martin Parish, in June 1852.
+Théophile Dubois's succession was filed at the St. Martinville courthouse, St. Martin Parish, in June 1852.

-Céleste Dubois died near Baton Rouge in October 1856.
-She was 50 years old.
+Céleste Dubois died near Baton Rouge in October 1856, age 50.
 The priest who recorded her burial did not give her parents' names or mention a husband and children.

-Marie Louise Sophie, widow of Laurent Dubois, died at New River, Ascension Parish, in July 1858.
-She was 83 years old.
+Marie Louise Sophie, widow of Laurent Dubois, died at New River, Ascension Parish, in July 1858, age 83.

-Constantin Furrate, called Furrate, Dubois married Marie Azema Rodrique.
+Constantin Furrate, called Furrate, Dubois married Marie Azéma Rodrique, place and date unrecorded.
 Their son Émile died near Convent, St. James Parish, age 10, in October 1858.
 Their daughter Marie Constance Furrate, called Constance Furrate, married Augustin, son of French Creole Justin Fontenot, at the Convent church in April 1859; Augustin's mother was a Cormier.
 Their daughter Marie Louise married Louis Joseph, son of Jean Francoise Balot, at the Convent church in June 1865.

 Auguste, son of Olivier Dubois and Célestine Pintado, married Mary, daughter of Innocentio Bulnez, at the Baton Rouge church, East Baton Rouge Parish, in March 1864.
 Both Auguste and Mary were natives of East Baton Rouge Parish.
-Their son Auguste, fils had been born near Baton Rouge in September 1857, Joseph in May 1859, Martin Davis had been baptized at the Baton Rouge church, age unrecorded, in June 1861, and Jean Marie Ulysse was born in June 1865.
+They probably had married civilly.
+Their son Auguste, fils had been born near Baton Rouge in September 1857, Joseph in May 1859, Martin Davis was baptized at the Baton Rouge church, age unrecorded, in June 1861, Jean Marie Ulysse was born in June 1865, and Ernest in July 1869.

-Jean Dubois married Acadian Hélène Gaudin.
+Jean Dubois married Acadian Hélène Gaudin, place and date unrecorded.
 Their son David Joseph, called Joseph, was born in Ascension Parish in September 1866 but died at age 9 months, 9 days, in July 1867.

 CONCLUSION